Campaigning for institutional transparency, accountability and justice over four decades

 Farhan Mire Support Group

-The Monitoring Group (TMG) created a support for Mr Mire’s family.
 Farhan Mire, a Somali refugee was kicked to death by white men in Harrow, London in December 1999.
-Ryan Kelly was arrested and charged with the murder on 18th February 1999.
+Ryan Kelly was arrested and charged with the murder on February 18, 1999.
 However when the case came to trial in April 1999 Kelly was discharged after the Crown Prosecution Service claimed there was not enough evidence to prove the racial motivation of the murder.
 The family was told that there was no forensic evidence and that a witness and suspect had disappeared.

 New Diamond 5 campaign

-The Monitoring Group created the New Diamond 5 Campaign: Five Chinese waiters from the New Diamond restaurant in Chinatown, London, were arrested after defending themselves from a racist attack by eight white men.
+Five Chinese waiters from the New Diamond restaurant in Chinatown, London, were arrested after defending themselves from a racist attack by eight white men.
 The perpetrators of the attacks were not initially arrested but were later charged after the campaign.

 Okofa Hodasi